 Nextiva

-Nextiva wallboards have a simple-yet-flexible UI layout with color coding for each KPI.
+Nextiva offers a legacy wallboard feature with a simple-yet-flexible UI layout with color coding for each KPI.

 This makes it easy to track metrics like: